Just as Facebook has had a profound effect on society, so too is its impact on high school reunions.

 Some of it is positive, but unfortunately much of it is negative.

-Nowadays most classes will set up a Facebook site to help in the planning of their reunion.
+Nowadays most classes will set up a Facebook page / site to help in the planning of their reunions.
 It's a good way to let people know the details of the reunion, and to give them an outlet to communicate with friends and fellow classmates in the weeks and months beforehand.
 It can help to build interest in the reunion.

 But...the problem is this: It rarely boosts the attendance.
 In fact, the vast majority of the members of the Facebook site for a class will not attend the reunion.
 They're content to have an "online reunion" and don't feel the need to spend time and money to attend an actual get-together.